 Waxgourd (Chinese preserving melon)

-Foods with Low or No Vitamin A
+Miscellaneous Foods with Low or No Vitamin A

-Black Tea, Green tea, Oolong, White Tea
+Black Tea, Green tea, Oolong, White Tea (but limit caffeine); (avoid Earl Grey)

-Sage, in small amounts
+Sage, in very small amounts

 Meats: beef, bison, chicken, turkey, wild game, likely rabbit

 Seafood: A few kinds of whitefish are low in Vitamin A (retinoids and carotenoids).
 I occasionally buy fresh west coast Petrale sole.
+I also eat fresh sea scallops, and they seem to be fine.
+Recently I started enjoying cod as well.
+Any white fish choices should be lower in fat.

 Other Yes foods: butter, ghee and heavy cream in moderation (I mention these above in the paragraph about dairy.)